Achieve your full potential thanks to Saxion’s modern learning facilities

 Examples of subjects you can expect to cover in the first two years include:

 In the third year, you first do your internship and gain practical experience.
 You then do your minor.
-You can choose which minor you want to do, either a broadening or deepening in the area that interests you the most.
-You can also choose whether to do your minor at Saxion or at a different educational institute, either in The Netherlands or elsewhere if you prefer.
+You can choose what kind of minor you want to do, either a broadening or deepening in the area that interests you the most.
+You can also choose whether to do your minor at Saxion or at a different educational institute, either in The Netherlands or abroad if you prefer.

 In The Netherlands, we work with a credit system.
 What are credits?
 You are awarded a certain number of credits for each assignment, exam and internship that you complete.
 Each credit is equivalent to a study load of 28 hours.
 You are expected to obtain 60 credits every year, which means that an academic year is equivalent to a study load of 1,680 hours.
 This should give you a reasonably clear idea of the amount of time involved in completing your degree successfully.